jakequbit/threathunting/README.md

 - Firewalls, IDS/IPS
 - Endpoint Detection and Response (Falcon, Carbon Black, MD4E)
 - DNS Monitoring (it's always DNS)
+- pcap tap tap

 Let's get into it...

 <h4>Testing Detection Capabilities</h4>

-- [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - portable detection tool by Red Canary's Atomic Red Team (it's mapped to MITRE!)
+- [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - I use Red Canary's Atomic Red Team to test detection and imho it's the best MVP (both minimal viable product and most valuable player). (bonus: it's mapped to MITRE!)
+-

+No list would be complete without Sysmon...

+<h4>Sysmon</h4>

+- [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) - sysmon adds MUCH better logs to windows event log.
+You'll get entire commands for processes, file hash records (sha1,256 and md5), and see what drivers or DLLs are being loaded with signatures + more.
+Also, if you need a cheap way to implement better logging on windows (or linux) endpoints, this is a solid mitigation.

 <h4>IOC Analytics</h4>
 <p>These are just some open source tools I use to help enrich or give context to any traditional IOC's I might be working with.</p>